enze-chen/cme106-python/intro.md

 ````

-This Jupyter Book contains a series of Python exercises aimed at introducing you to scientific computing in the context of [CME 106: Introduction to Probability and Statistics for Engineers](https://explorecourses.stanford.edu/search?q=cme106+statistics) at [Stanford University](https://www.stanford.edu/).
+This Jupyter Book contains a series of Python exercises aimed at introducing students to scientific computing in the context of [CME 106: Introduction to Probability and Statistics for Engineers](https://explorecourses.stanford.edu/search?q=cme106+statistics) at [Stanford University](https://www.stanford.edu/).
 The exercises are adapted from the MATLAB Workbook by [Vadim Khayms](https://icme.stanford.edu/people/vadim-khayms), Senior Lecturer in Mechanical Engineering, and created by [Enze Chen](https://mse.stanford.edu/people/enze-chen), Lecturer in Materials Science and Engineering.
-We hope students will find these exercises useful in their studies!
+We hope you will find these exercises useful for your studies!

 ```{admonition} Important note for students